 Pin(s) Signal Name Use 1 CBL_ID2 One of 4 cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
 2 CBL_ID1 One of 4 cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
 3,4 Ground The potentiostat's floating ground.
 Can be used to shield the cell if very low currents need to be measured.
 Also used as a shield for the counter electrode cable.
 5,6,12,14 Reference Shield The shield for the reference electrode input.
 Driven to the same potential as Pin 16.
 Left open at the cell end of the cell cable.
-7,15 Work Sense Shield 8 Work Sense 9 CBL_ID3 One of 4 cable ID bits.
+7,15 Work Sense Shield The shield for the work sense electrode input.
+Driven to the same potential as Pin 8.
+Left open at the end of the cell cable.
+8 Work Sense Connected to the working electrode in most cases (see Chapter 5).
+This lead has a 261 Ohm resistor in the cell end of the cable.
+Custom cell cables are likely to require a similar resistor.
+9 CBL_ID3 One of 4 cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
 10 CBL_ID0 One of 4 cable ID bits.
 Used to identify the type of cell cable attached to the unit.
 Pull to a logic High through a resistor.
 Ground to set the bit low.
-11 Counter Sense 13 Reference Electrode Connected to the reference electrode in most cases (see Chapter 5).
+11 Counter Sense Connected to the counter electrode in ZRA-mode and stack-mode experiments (see Chapter 5).
+This lead has a 261 Ohm resistor in the cell end of the cable.
+Custom cell cables are likely to require a similar resistor.
+13 Reference Electrode Connected to the reference electrode in most cases (see Chapter 5).
 This lead has a 261 Ohm resistor in the cell end of the cable.
 Custom cell cables are likely to require a similar resistor.